OghenemaroAgbegbedia/simple_shell/README.md

  Simple Shell 🐚

 This repo contains files as regards creating a simple shell.
-The contributors are Chinwe Chukwuogor and Abiodun Shittu.
+The contributors are Agbegbedia Maro and Agava Kole.